abdelrahmanamr/webrtc-ios-app/README.md

 # WebRTC iOS App

-An iOS app for WebRTC built with Swift.
+An iOS application built with Swift that demonstrates WebRTC functionality for streaming frames captured by iPhone.

 ## Setup instructions